miknab/EuclidEmulator/README.md

 The redshift has to be 0 <= z <= 5.

 Input values outside this range will produce an error.
+Notice that these parameter ranges do *not* define the same parameter space as the one used to construct the emulator (reported in Knabenhans et al. 2018) but a smaller one.
+The reason for this is that emulation near the boundaries of the construction parameter space might not lead to accurate results.

 ## Code structure
 ### Main emulator code